JovanYap/acestudios/README.md

 This project was created by my teammates and I using a functional programming langauge, elm and HTML/CSS/Javascript!
 Enjoy:)

 ## Gameplay
-- Breakout Game with a twis: Thrilling and exciting heroic experience that where players must devise a game strategy to enhance effectiveness of kills against the elemental monsters while protecting their cities.
-Players will be rewarded with an indescribable sense of accomplishment when you have successfully kill the monsters and defend their planet.
+- Breakout Game with a twist: Thrilling and exciting gameplay where players must devise a game strategy to enhance effectiveness of kills against the elemental monsters while protecting their cities.
+Players will be rewarded with a strong sense of accomplishment when they successfully kill the monsters and defend their planet.
-- Zandalore Quest: Explore the vibrant RPG world and destroy the enemies in an exciting 3 vs 3 turn-based board game
+- Zandalore Quest: Explore the vibrant RPG world and destroy the enemies in an exciting 3 vs 3 turn-based board game.

 ## Installation